PlatONnetwork/docs/docs/PlatON经济方案.md

 - Validator

-  The system randomly selects 25 (normal state) nodes from 101 alternative validator as the consensus round validator through the VRF random function.
+  The system randomly selects 25 (normal state) nodes from 101 alternative validators as the consensus round validator through the VRF random function.

 - Proposer